-To hear more, register for this joint Women in Localization and Welocalize webinar, The Women Shaping AI and Data in the Language Industry taking place on 29 September.
+To hear more, watch this joint Women in Localization and Welocalize on-demand webinar, The Women Shaping AI and Data in the Language Industry.
 This unique session features Carrie Fischer, Director of Localization at Subway, and Welocalize experts Olga Beregovaya, VP of AI Innovation, and Tiarne Hawkins, AI Services Director.

 You might also like…